How to Retire at Age 50

 Last, but certainly not least, retiring early requires a tremendous amount of discipline.
 This may mean that you give up a few things now so that you can have a better life later.
 Every circumstance is different, but retiring at 50 won’t happen without a great strategy and self-control.

-Follow these rules, and you too will be able to retire earlier than you think.
+Follow these rules, and you too can be able to retire earlier than you think.

 Disclosure: This information is provided to you as a resource for informational purposes only.
 It is being presented without consideration of the investment objectives, risk tolerance or financial circumstances of any specific investor and might not be suitable for all investors.
 Past performance is not indicative of future results.
 Investing involves risk including the possible loss of principal.
 This information is not intended to, and should not, form a primary basis for any investment decision that you may make.